-How much to take Adults
+How much to take

+Adults aged 18 years and above

-- To prevent blood clots in brain (stroke) and other blood vessels in your body The recommended dose is one tablet Rivaroxaban 20 mg once a day.
-If you have kidney problems, the dose may be reduced to one tablet Rivaroxaban 15 mg once a - If you need a procedure to treat blocked blood vessels in your heart (called a percutaneous coronary intervention PCI with an insertion of a stent), there is limited evidence to reduce the dose to one tablet Rivaroxaban 15 mg once a day (or to one tablet Rivaroxaban 10 mg once a day in case your kidneys are not working properly) in addition to an antiplatelet medicine such as clopidogrel. - To treat blood clots in the veins of your legs and blood clots in the blood vessels of your lungs, and for preventing blood clots from re-occurring - The recommended dose is one tablet Rivaroxaban 15 mg twice a day for the first 3 weeks.
-For treatment after 3 weeks, the recommended dose is one tablet Rivaroxaban 20 mg once a day.
-After at least 6 months blood clot treatment your doctor may decide to continue treatment with either one 10 mg tablet once a day or one 20 mg tablet once a day. - If you have kidney problems and take one tablet Rivaroxaban 20 mg once a day, your doctor may decide to reduce the dose for the treatment after 3 weeks to one tablet Rivaroxaban 15 mg once a day if the risk for bleeding is greater than the risk for having another blood clot.
+• To prevent blood clots in brain (stroke) and other blood vessels in your body The recommended dose is one Rivaroxaban 20 mg Tablet once a day.

+If you have kidney problems, the dose may be reduced to one Rivaroxaban 15 mg Tablet once a day.

+If you need a procedure to treat blocked blood vessels in your heart (called a percutaneous coronary intervention - PCI with an insertion of a stent), your doctor may reduce the dose to one Rivaroxaban 15 mg Tablet once a day (or to one Rivaroxaban 10 mg Tablet once a day in case your kidneys are not working properly) in addition to an antiplatelet medicine such as clopidogrel.

+• To treat blood clots in the veins of your legs and blood clots in the blood vessels of your lungs, and to prevent blood clots from re-occurring

+For the first three weeks, the recommended dose is one Rivaroxaban 15 mg Tablet twice a day.
+After three weeks, the recommended dose is one Rivaroxaban 20 mg Tablet once a day.
+After at least six months of blood clot treatment, your doctor may decide to continue treatment with either one 10 mg tablet or one 20 mg tablet once a day.

+If you have kidney problems and take 20 mg of rivaroxaban once a day, your doctor may decide to reduce the dose after 3 weeks to 15 mg rivaroxaban once a day, if the risk for bleeding is greater than the risk for having another blood clot.